-The learners on this Pathwa cannot fit into a prescribed set or rules, strategies and behavioura expectations.
-We provide:
+The learners on this Pathway cannot fit into a prescribed set of rules, too anxiety provoking for them.
+This is generally linked to a history of trauma.

-- a completely adapted bespoke environment and teaching style - individually developed set of pedagogy and support strategies. - high levels of focused 1: support and short periods of paired / small group work to ensure their individualised learning needs can be best met, to introduce new concepts and to reinforce skill generally linked to a history of trauma.
+- a completely adapted, bespoke environment and teaching style - individually developed set of pedagogy and support strategies. - high levels of focused 1:1 support and short periods of paired / small group work to ensure their individualised learning needs can be best met, to introduce new concepts and to reinforce skills

+Extremely high levels of specialist adult support

 Our trans-disciplinary team is trained in a wide range of specialist evidenced based teaching and therapeutic approaches.
 Our team of on site therapists (occupational therapists and speech & language therapists) work collaboratively and seamlessly with teaching staff in order to ensure embedded practice throughout the school.
-A clear universal, targeted and specialist provision Extremely high levels of offer for teaching and therapy ensures that all learners receive the support they need to enable specialist adult them to access learning.
-Specialist well-being support is required at times by the majority of support learners a significant focus on significant focus significant focus on universal and targeted universal and targeted provision to build the to build provision the
+A clear universal, targeted and specialist provision offer for teaching and therapy ensures that all learners receive the support they need to enable them to access learning.
+Specialist well-being support is required at times by the majority of learners